-This compensation discussion and analysis describes and explains the Corporation's policies and practices with respect to evaluating compensation of its NEOs.
+This compensation discussion and analysis describes and explains the Corporation's policies and practices with respect to evaluating compensation of its named executive officers (the "NEOs").
 The Corporation has three NEOs as set out in the table below.
+All amounts are in US Dollar, unless otherwise specified.